-“Painter with sound” sounds pretty ridiculous, but I guess what I meant was that I work with one particular medium and that I shape the sounds by hand, layer by layer.
+“Painter with sound” sounds pretty ridiculous, but I guess I meant that I work with one particular medium and shape the sounds by hand, layer by layer.
 Since about 2012, I’ve basically only used the Serge Modular; no other instruments, no other sounds.

-I’ve always thought, or at least fantasised, about music as a three-dimensional presence, as a complex shape in a room.
+I’ve always thought, or at least fantasised, about music as a three-dimensional presence and complex shape in a room.
 An early memory is being on a big outdoor ice skating rink as a kid, with music playing over speakers, and hearing the music in several time-layers from nearby speakers and from afar, delayed.
-I started visiting New York in the late 90s as a student and would go to La Monte Young and Marian Zazeela’s Dream House installation sometimes, Phill Niblock concerts, etc. Alvin Lucier was another major one of performing inside a Richard Serra installation – with these very distinct sound reflections that change with every step – in my early saxophone days.
+As a student, I started visiting New York in the late 90s and would go to La Monte Young and Marian Zazeela’s Dream House installation sometimes, Phill Niblock concerts, etc. In my early saxophone days, Alvin Lucier was another major one of performing inside a Richard Serra installation – with these distinct sound reflections that change with every step.

 You mainly use an analogue serge modular synthesiser for your productions.
 What are the acoustic characteristics that make this instrument so unique for you?
 How does it relate to your approach to reverb and other acoustic phenomena?

-Back when I played the saxophone, I basically thought of it as a hand-held square wave generator attached to a horn.
+When I played the saxophone, I thought of it as a hand-held square wave generator attached to a horn.
 I’d use it kind of like sonar, reflecting sounds from the surfaces of a place.
-There’s a beautiful book (recommended by Alvin Lucier) about echolocation in bats, and other animals called “Listening in the Dark” that was an inspiration there.
+There’s a beautiful book (recommended by Alvin Lucier) about echolocation in bats and other animals called “Listening in the Dark” that was an inspiration there.
 I’ve always admired bats and the elegance of echolocation.

-I don’t think I’ve ever used a digital delay or a tape delay, though.
-I don’t like to simulate room acoustics; I just use them when they’re there.
-The Serge Modular has an analogue delay module that I’ve come to appreciate a lot, but it doesn’t sound anything like an echo.
+I don’t think I’ve ever used a digital or tape delay, though.
+I don’t like to simulate room acoustics; I use them when they’re there.
+The Serge Modular has an analogue delay module that I’ve come to appreciate, but it doesn’t sound like an echo.
 The main thing about the Serge for me is its combination of precision and its potential for sound-mangling.

-It can be extremely clean and precise when you want it to be, but it’s also very experimental and open in its design.
-Serge offered many different processing modules (four different filters, or three different wave multipliers, for example, each with its own sound) so it seems to have been aimed at sound-sculpting from the beginning.
+It can be extremely clean and precise when you want it to be, but its design is also very experimental and open.
+Serge offered many different processing modules (four different filters, or three different wave multipliers, for example, each with its own sound), so it seems to have been aimed at sound-sculpting from the beginning.

-And it’s very feedback-friendly because the modules are relatively simple building blocks each with their own inputs and outputs, instead of building all the interesting wave-shaping stuff into the oscillators themselves, for example.
+And it’s very feedback-friendly because the modules are relatively simple building blocks, each with their own inputs and outputs, instead of building all the interesting wave-shaping stuff into the oscillators themselves.
 And it’s compact enough to bring four panels as a carry-on!

 Your new album Homage to Dick Raaijmakers, is an all-analogue electronic music composition inspired by Dutch composer and multimedia artist Dick Raaijmakers.
 In it, you play the Serge synthesiser as a kind of weather system.
 Could you tell us more details about this and the intellectual process behind the album?